nlpcl-lab/msent-cred-predictor/README.md

 It is not easy to provide the requirements in pip-installable file format (like `requirements.txt`) because of the module spaCy.

+After installation, place a json file in `data` folder which contains full data of credon.

 ## Description for each folder

 - [`cache`](./cache/)